tesk9/accessible-html/README.md

 ## Accessibility.Aria, Accessibility.Landmark, Accessibility.Role, Accessibility.Widget

 These are more advanced helpers that allow you to do some pretty advanced cool stuff!
+Many of these helpers are not necessary when writing semantically correct HTML5 code, but you will still need some of them on occassion.
+The import expressions below point out some of the helpers that you are more likely to need:

+    import Accessibility.Aria exposing (controls, labelledBy, describedBy)
+    import Accessibility.Landmark exposing (search)
+    import Accessibility.Role exposing (presentation)